uio-bmi/immuneML/docs/source/developer_docs/execution_flow.rst

 Once the YAML specification is parsed, all instruction objects are extracted and forwarded to the semantic model.
 The object of the :code:`SemanticModel` class will then run all instructions one by one, collect their states as the output of each instruction and use them to generate the presentation for the user.
 Each instruction class is a subclass of Instruction class and implements `run()` method and returns the instruction's state object as output.
-The instruction state objects consist of input data and parameters for the instruction and during the execution of the instruction the results are also added to the state.
+The instruction state objects consist of input data and parameters for the instruction and the instruction results (added to the state during the execution).
 This is then used as input for the presentation part where the results are shown to the user.
-The cod for the presentation part is located in the `presentation` package and are grouped by presentation format.
+The code for the presentation part is located in the :code:`immuneML.presentation` package and are grouped by presentation format.
 The only format supported at the moment is HTML.

 Constructing the HTML output